Lists of United States Supreme Court cases

 This page serves as an index of lists of United States Supreme Court cases.
 The United States Supreme Court is the highest federal court of the United States.

-By Chief Justice
+By chief justice

-Court historians and other legal scholars consider each Chief Justice of the United States who presides over the Supreme Court of the United States to be the head of an era of the Court.
-These lists are sorted chronologically by Chief Justice and include most major cases decided by the Court.
+Court historians and other legal scholars consider each chief justice who presides over the Supreme Court of the United States to be the head of an era of the Court.
+These lists are sorted chronologically by chief justice and include most major cases decided by the court.